Lesson Plans

 Take-Home Extension

-“Notice one money choice this week and reflect on the result.”
+“Notice one money choice this week and reflect on what happened.”

 Grades 6–8 Lesson Plan